A Christmas Gift for You from Phil Spector

-A Christmas Gift for You from Philles Records (later renamed A Christmas Gift for You from Phil Spector, also known as Phil Spector's Christmas Album) is an album of Christmas songs, produced by Phil Spector, originally released by Philles in November 1963.
-Spector treated a series of mostly secular Christmas standards to his "Wall of Sound" production style, and the selections feature the vocal performances of Spector's regular artists during this period.
-One month after its release, the album peaked at No. 13 on Billboard magazine's special, year-end, weekly Christmas Albums sales chart.
+A Christmas Gift for You from Phil Spector (originally A Christmas Gift for You from Philles Records, also known as Phil Spector's Christmas Album) is a multi-artist studio album of Christmas songs, produced by Phil Spector, originally released by Philles in November 1963.
+Spector treated a series of mostly secular Christmas standards to his Wall of Sound production style, and the selections feature the vocal performances of Spector's regular artists during this period.
+One month after its release, the album peaked at number 13 on Billboard magazine's special, year-end, weekly Christmas Albums sales chart.

 In 2003, the album was voted No. 142 on Rolling Stone magazine's list of the 500 greatest albums of all time, maintaining the rating in a 2012 revised list.
 In 2017, it was ranked the 130th greatest album of the 1960s by Pitchfork.
 In 2019, it was ranked the greatest Christmas album of all time by Rolling Stone.
-Brian Wilson of the Beach Boys has cited this album as his favorite of all time.
 The album was included in Robert Dimery's 1001 Albums You Must Hear Before You Die.